spember/spring-bikeshed/README.md

 ## Callouts - What to Look at!

-Now this is what you should really be looking at.
-Here I'll attempt to call out various aspects of what I've laid out here, and a brief mention of why I believe it's important.
+I'll attempt to call out various aspects of what I've laid out here, and a brief mention of why I believe it's important.
 Further discussion and comments can be found within key objects.